8 Tips for Making Your Halloween Pumpkins Last Longer

 Moisturize, Moisturize, Moisturize

 Ensuring that your pumpkins are properly moisturized will keep them fresh for a longer period of time.
-While carving pumpkins is a tradition we all know and love, unfortunately it will speed up the decaying process—oxidation will happen as soon as the pumpkin is cut open and it'll dry out faster.
-If you do decide to carve your pumpkins, extend their life by rubbing petroleum jelly around the carved areas of the pumpkin.
+While carving pumpkins is a tradition we all know and love, unfortunately, it will speed up the decaying process—oxidation will happen as soon as the pumpkin is cut open and it'll dry out faster.
+If you decide to carve your pumpkins, extend their life by rubbing petroleum jelly ($2, Target) around the carved areas of the pumpkin.
+If you don’t have petroleum jelly on hand, use olive oil or coconut oil.

 Keep Pests Away